ramigs/strapi-nuxt-article/strapi-nuxt.md

 We are going to build two projects:

 - Backend: Strapi app to store and manage users
-- Frontend: Nuxt app that will access Strapi's API for authentication purposes
+- Frontend: Nuxt app that will use Strapi's API for authentication purposes

 We'll be relying on Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is the official zero-boilerplate authentication module for Nuxt.js.